 If the predicate p is

-expressed as an RDF graph, then a URI declaration is analogous to
+expressed as an RDF graph, then conceptually a URI declaration creates

 graph, where p is the

 graph and the URI becomes its name.